joagre/ratatoskr/ideas/r.md

 ## Expressions

-Every element is treated as an expression, with the exception of top-level definitions.
+In Satie every element is treated as an expression, with the exception of top-level definitions.
 These include `import`, `struct`, `interface`, and `enum`.

 Among all expressions, the bind expression, marked by the `=` operator, stands out for its ability to bind variables to values.
 Instead of variable assignment, unbound variables are bound to values.
-An unbound variable is identified by a leading `?` character, and a naked variable (without a `?`) must be bound before use."
+An unbound variable is identified by a leading `?` character, and a naked variable (without a `?`) must be bound before use.

 Like this: